 Also, don’t worry about wifi….there are plenty of digital nomad cafes in Mexico City!

-CLICK TO PIN SO YOU WON’T FORGET!
+CLICK TO PIN SO YOU CAN FIND MEXICO CITY TOURS AGAIN!

 You may also be interested in: